 How the Whale Mobile Fits Into the Animal Mobile Sequence

 One interesting feature of the Montessori Whale mobile is that it can adapt slightly to the baby’s stage.
 Some families begin by offering only the three adult whales.
 With fewer elements, the shapes are easier to perceive when vision is still developing.
 Later, the two calves can be added, introducing additional visual relationships between the elements.
-Because the movement remains calm and predictable, many babies continue observing the Whale mobile for an extended period as their visual tracking becomes more stable.
+Because the movement remains ungurried and predictable, many babies continue observing the Whale mobile for an extended period as their visual tracking becomes more stable.

 Placement and Use